The Curious Case Of Refineries

 This was a significant draw, but it could have been more significant.

-Crude Oil Input to Refineries Dropped
+Crude Oil Input To Refineries Dropped

-The following table shows that the crude oil input to refineries decreased by 145 kb/d week-over-week and remained flat year-over-year:
+The following table shows that the crude oil input to refineries decreased by 145 kb/d week over week and remained flat year over year:

 The drop in crude oil input to refineries was unexpected as refineries were expected to continue to come online following the recent hurricanes, and product inventories are at normal levels, as the following graphs from EIA's full weekly report illustrate: